richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 This convergence of the digital and physical world offers an opportunity to enrich landscape architecture’s knowledge base by learning more about people and a design’s influence on their behavior.
 It also provides the tools necessary to move beyond heuristic design and ensures postoccupancy evaluation is integral to the design process.[1-11]

+Collecting data for data’s sake should not be a goal.
+Rather, landscape architects need to be discerning about the information for improving the management and design of their projects.
+By selectively incorporating sensors into the design of physical space, the data collection system offers real-time information about the use of spaces.
+Like website analytic applications, the network can provide useful information about the number of people using the space, where they congregate, how long they occupy a space, as well as other meaningful measures of public life.
+The data gathered can then be combined with an array of environmental data such as temperature, humidity, sun/shade patterns, rainfall, water quality, and air quality.
+In addition, other available data sets such as sales tax collections, building permits, real estate transactions, and programming/event schedules can be overlaid with data to make relationships between the use of the public space and its context visible.[1-11]

+The fusion of data and the physical world also opens up more possibilities for the built environment to respond to the user and the activities within it.
+Design elements such as lighting, shade structures, water features, and others can respond to the use of space.
+With the growth of mixed reality systems that visually overlay images and text, new information and experiences will become a part of the purview of landscape architecture.
+Landscape architects need to be in the forefront of these changes and use them to create more engaging experiences.[1-11]

 ### 11. 图表报告及制图；